A Letter To Jeremiah Tower

 And the years went by.

-Much to Ron’s disappointment I got a job at a Mexican restaurant so I could play music at night.
+Much to Ron’s disappointment I left and got a gig at a Mexican restaurant so I could play music at night.
 “Way to go bro, burrito bender,” he mocked.
 But a few months later I was back with Ron and Ralph at a place called Severino’s, doing pretty much the same stuff we did at the Deer Park.
 Then Ron moved to Hawaii and opened up his own restaurant, La Bourgogne, doing French provincial on the big island to great reviews.

 Cooking dinners was out of the question, since I was making the rounds at all the blues bars at night.
 I got a breakfast gig at a state-of-the-art hotel on the Gold Coast and was the only person who did not come straight from the CIA.
-Those graduates spent all that money on a culinary education and useless potato peelers, fruit ballers and monkey wrenches in their red tool boxes, but went haywire on the line.
-They never learned to cook.
+Those graduates spent all that money on a culinary education and useless potato peelers, fruit ballers and monkey wrenches in their red tool boxes, but were lost on the line.
+They never learned to work.
 Even the chef was clueless, and not because of his banana garlic sauce.
-My assistant's job was to keep him off the line so that he wouldn’t see that I had pre-cooked the “home fry” spuds I was required to prepare to each order, as if the customers had all morning to wait for their three-minute eggs garnished with caviar.
+My assistant's job was to keep him off the line so that he wouldn’t see that I had pre-cooked the “home fry” spuds I was required to prepare to order, as if the customers had all morning to wait for their three-minute eggs garnished with caviar.

 The last time I wore fighting checkers was at the sparkly new Bella Luna, where I was the lunchtime grill man for Chef Rick Tramonto.
 I liked Rick and he liked musicians.
 Our salad boy was a drummer.
 Rick changed the color of his mullet every week and once confessed that his dream was to be a rock and roll roadie.
 That was around 1989.
 It was a damn good kitchen with damn good food but I thought I could do better for myself painting houses.